Canadian Payments Modernisation: What FIs Can Do to Counter Fraud Threats

 The Real Time Rail (RTR) is a significant development for Canada’s payment systems, and I think some may be surprised at how real time payments take off once this approach is in place.
 The UK experience shows, as does Zelle in the US, that there is often a large increase in the usage of a real time payments once the capability is live.
 This is not only in the early stages, but even in a mature infrastructure, as new use cases come about, along with migration from cash and cheques, and cannibalisation of existing batch payments and those of an RTGS.

-For example, the faster payments service (UK) saw 300m more payments in 2018 than 2017, a 17.5% increase, 10 years after launch.
-Payment value also increased to £1.7tn from £1.4tn.
+For example, the faster payments service (UK) saw 410 million more payments in 2020 than 2019, a 17.5 percent increase, 12 years after launch.
+Payment value also increased to £17 trillion from £1.4 trillion.
 This is in part due to an increase in the scheme limit migrating more corporate payments from slower batch payments (BACS) or more expensive RTGS payments (CHAPS).
-Q1 2019 is showing similar increases over 2018.
+Q1 2020 is showing similar increases over 2019.
 This really demonstrates that if you build it, they will come.

-It is likely that this could be very fast growth in Canada, as online and mobile banking usage has increased massively in recent years and EFT usage in Canada is high (65% of Remote payments volumes1) and ripe for migration to the RTR.
+It is likely that this could be very fast growth in Canada, as online and mobile banking usage has increased massively in recent years and EFT usage in Canada is high (65 percent of remote payments volumes1) and ripe for migration to the RTR.